Volume Ten, Number Ten

 Persons who apply for adjustment of status often scrap their H-1B status in favor of using their Employment Authorization Documents (EADs) to work and their Advance Paroles to travel.
 In a world of backlogged EB visa numbers, this is not a wise strategy.

-AC-21 (“The American Competitiveness in the 21st Century Act of 2000″), section 106(b) provides that “The Attorney General shall extend the (H- 1B) stay of an alien who qualifies for an exemption under subsection (a) in one-year increments until such time as a final decision is made on the alien’s lawful permanent residence.”
-See the complete text of AC-21 at
+AC-21 (“The American Competitiveness in the 21st Century Act of 2000”), section 106(b) provides that “The Attorney General shall extend the (H- 1B) stay of an alien who qualifies for an exemption under subsection (a) in one-year increments until such time as a final decision is made on the alien’s lawful permanent residence.”

 Why would you want to pay increased attorneys fees and sizeable government filing fees for the privilege of renewing an H-1B status that you don’t really need anymore?